SJC Long Island Business Administration and Marketing Department

 Students enrolled in accounting and business courses are expected to use the computer lab as part of their assignments.

-Articulation with Kingsborough Community College: St. Joseph's has an articulation agreement with Kingsborough through which KCC students who complete the A.S. degree in Business Administration may transfer to St. Joseph's for the B.S. in Business Administration.
+Articulation with Suffolk County Community College: St. Joseph's has an articulation agreement with SCCC through which students who complete the A.S. degree in Business Administration may transfer to St. Joseph's for the B.S. in Business Administration.
 Consult either school for specific details.

 - Industrial-Organizational Psychology and Executive M.B.A.